 Going forward I’ll be referring to and using the AMP Budget Planner Spreadsheet.

-So let us begin your journey and I’ll step you through what will seem like a minefield of information.
+So let us begin your journey and I’ll guide you through what will seem like a minefield of information.
 Don’t worry, I know your anxiety levels are high right now and it will feel really daunting but there really is no need to worry.
-The spreadsheet is made up different areas – it really is as simple as follow the bouncing ball and fill in the boxes 🙂
+The spreadsheet is made up of different areas – it really is as simple as follow the bouncing ball and fill in the boxes 🙂

 There are two types of information that you are going to need:

 Income, in the form of Salary/Wages (can be pre-tax – I’ll show you where to go and calculate) and any other income.
 Whether it would be from a rental, shares (dividends) or any other investment income you may have.